Do Go On - 334 - Pan Am Flight 73

 It was just a cardboard thing.

-Their legs are coming out the bottom.
+Their legs are coming out at the bottom, straps over the side.

-Let us in.
+Tutu, let us in.

 And the other security guards said, yeah, I see nothing wrong with this.